morgen-peschke/trans-factsheet/README.md

           person with gender dysphoria to seek out other people with gender dysphoria**, rather than vice versa.
           Marginalized groups of people tend to seek out one another to get advice or feel comforted by someone whose experiences they can relate to.
 This applies to a trans person who is closeted (in which case the parents wouldn't know their kid was trans until the kid comes out as trans).
-In fact, it's well documented that gay people reach out to gay communities for help going out of the closet, as it is for people of various political ideologies when they deal with coming out to their loved ones (most commonly a conservative coming out to their liberal family or vice versa).
+In fact, it's well documented that gay people reach out to gay communities for help to come out of the closet, as it is for people of various political ideologies when they deal with coming out to their loved ones (most commonly a conservative coming out to their liberal family or vice versa).
 This same sort of process happens with trans people and trans communities.